Captain Conan: Reception

 The film has two out of three fresh reviews on Rotten Tomatoes, even though there are more reviews listed.

 Janet Maslin, of The New York Times, said that Mr. Torreton powerfully embodies the film's central questions of what a fighter becomes without combat and where the values inherent in savage battle may lead.
 Ken Fox, of TV Guide, said beautiful as it is brutal and that it is one of the best war films of recent years.
 Alex Albanese, of Box Office, said that the film is finely wrought—as hard, precise and heartbreaking as its title character.

 Awards and nominations

 Bertrand Tavernier won the César Award for Best Director and Phillippe Torreton won the César Award for Best Actor.
-The film was also nominated for six other César Awards including Best Film, Best Writing and Most Promising Actor.
+The film was also nominated for six other César Awards including Best Film, Best Original Screenplay or Adaptation and Most Promising Actor.
 The film was nominated for Film Presented at the Telluride Film Festival.